One of the many things I wish I had embraced prior to having children is this

 Kids and Dirt go together.

 If anyone has told you different don’t believe them, they are delirious.

 And if dirt + kids go together, then mostly likely your house will also get dirty.
 I like to keep a clean house, I write this as I sit here staring at 5 boxes full of junk in my dining room, but seriously I do.
-So this truth has taken some time for me to get used even though I live it everyday.
+So this truth has taken some time for me to get use to even though I experience it everyday.

 What are messiest times of the day?

 - In the morning when they wake up and their diaper leaked.

 - Before, during and after they eat their snack.